wilcoln/sane/README.md

 - Selective attention on batched knowledge
 - Read EMNLP paper
 - Complexity discussion like in the "Attention is All you need" paper
+# Ideas
+- Random sampling of the kg around anchor nodes instead of just random sampling the kg

 ## Done: